elizabeth1124/Liz/README.md

     CONTROVERSIAL TIP: Use sriracha instead of soy sauce for spciy lovers.</p>
   <h2>ICE CREAM</h2>
   <img src="https://t4.ftcdn.net/jpg/01/72/79/35/360_F_172793547_85JMqGBFFnIJYhR8SHocrak0iie0pVFn.jpg"/>
   <p>THE BEST DESERT EVER. <br> Argue with a wall.
-It goes with anything and evry occassion.
+It goes with anything and every occassion.
 Waffles, Pancakes, Cakes, Pies, Brownies, Cookes and more.
     You name it and it is so much better with ice cream. <br> PRO TIP: Try any and every desert with ice cream.
 It's a life changer for real.</p>